WEE WATCH — EXCEPTIONAL HOMES.

 Childcare rates vary according to the location where childcare is being delivered.
 Visit our Location page to find the Wee Watch agency in your community.
 The rates for each Agency can be found on their page.

 Yes, Wee Watch Agencies are licensed by the Ministry of Education and work with local Subsidy offices to offer care in our homes.
-Note: the only exception to this is in the City of Toronto, all other Agencies in the GTA and other parts of Ontario do have subsidy arrangements.
+Note: the only exceptions to this are in the City of Toronto, Guelph, Lanark County, and Renfrew, all other Agencies in the GTA and other parts of Ontario do have subsidy arrangements.
 Contact your local Wee Watch agency for full information